-We thank Gregor Zöttl, Nicholas Shunda, Chloé Le Coq, the referees and the co-editor for helpful comments, as well as seminar audiences at Copenhagen University, the University of Groningen, the University of Utrecht, the DIW Berlin, Aarhus University, and at numerous conferences and workshops for useful discussions.
+We thank Gregor Zöttl, Nicholas Shunda, Chloé Le Coq, as well as seminar audiences at Copenhagen University, the University of Groningen, the University of Utrecht, the DIW Berlin, Aarhus University, and numerous conferences and workshops for useful discussions.
 We gratefully acknowledge financial support from the Swiss National Science Foundation through grants PP0011-114754 and PP00P1-135143 and from the Social Science Section of the Danish Council of Independent Research through the Risky Power grant.